-What works in Earl Neigh's favour is the yard behind it.
-Andrew Slattery, based in Thurles in County Tipperary, has sent out 60 winners already this season — that is a serious operation, not a small stable sending out hopefuls and hoping for the best.
-When a trainer of that output keeps running a horse that hasn't won yet, it usually means they still believe there is a race to be won with it.
-Slattery's team wouldn't keep lining Earl Neigh up if they had given up on the horse entirely.
+What gives the situation some interest is the yard sending it out.
+Trainer Andrew Slattery, based in Thurles in County Tipperary, has sent out 60 winners already this season — that is a yard operating with real confidence and momentum.
+When a trainer of that output keeps running a horse that has yet to win, it usually means they believe there is a performance in there somewhere.
+Whether Earl Neigh can finally deliver it remains the open question.

 | Course | Races | Results | Last visited | Win rate |